-Winter festivities are now underway, with “Get Your Ears On – A Mickey and Minnie 90th Anniversary Celebration” underway in Disneyland and Lunar New Year happening at Disney California Adventure.
-As compared to major seasonal events like Halloween and Christmas, these are relatively minor, and primarily aimed at offering new entertainment, food, and merchandise to drive attendance from locals.
+Spring festivities are now underway, with “Get Your Ears On – A Mickey and Minnie 90th Anniversary Celebration” underway in Disneyland and the Food & Wine Festival at Disney California Adventure.
+These are relatively minor, and primarily aimed at offering new entertainment, food, and merchandise to drive attendance from locals.

-This time of year also brings with it Disneyland’s annual ‘refurbishment season.’
-As this the doldrums of winter tend to be the least busy tourist season for Southern California (by far), the parks use this period to schedule a lot of maintenance.
+The bad news is that this time of year also brings with it Disneyland’s annual refurbishment season, which is now starting to wind down as spring approaches.
+The parks use this period to schedule a lot of maintenance.
 You can read what’s currently down in our 2019 Disneyland Refurbishment Calendar post.
 Also, be aware that currently walls are up around Sleeping Beauty Castle, making it far less photogenic.

-More minor events (like 90s Nite–and chance to see Darkwing Duck and the Rescue Rangers again does sound awesome!) will occur between now and the debut of Star Wars: Galaxy’s Edge, we’re expecting January through May 2019 to be a relatively quiet time at Disneyland.
+More minor events will occur between now and the debut of Star Wars: Galaxy’s Edge, we’re expecting the beginning of the year through late May 2019 to be a relatively quiet time at Disneyland.
 If the ongoing ticket promotions are any indication, Disneyland management is clearly expecting the same.
+Suffice to say, if you want to experience Disneyland without intense crowds and congestion and don’t mind missing Star Wars land, visit prior to Memorial Day Weekend 2019.

 Regardless of how you answer that question, we have all the resources you’ll need to plan your Disneyland Resort vacation, including when to visit, where to stay, what to do, and much more.
 We have an array of resources from Disneyland crowd calendars to thorough restaurant reviews to comprehensive info about every holiday and special event at Disneyland and DCA.